 Do you hate your slow commute every day?
 Imagine your train speeding through a tunnel the same speed of a commercial jet airliner.
 Elon Musk’s dream is to project his hyperloop system and produce trains that travel as fast as 760 mph through a secured vacuum tube that is propelled by induction motors and compressed air.
 There is also a site ready for test runs.
 Once it’s completely built, the loop will begin to transport passengers from LA to San Francisco within 30 minutes.
 A significant step up than almost 8 hours by train.

 9. Human Head Transplant

-In 2016, an Italian neurosurgeon attempted to perform the very first human head transplant.
-However, there has been no successful animal operation with long-term survival results.
-Due to the difficulty of the spinal cord connection to the brain, Canafero suggested improvements in the process by using polyethylene glycol and a spaced blade to help start growth in spinal cord nerves.
+In 2016, a neurosurgeon based in Italy, attempted to perform the first ever human cranial transplant.
+However, there has yet to be any successful attempt on animal operation with long-term results of survival.
+Due to the challenges of the spinal cord connection to the brain, Canafero suggests on improvement in the process by using polyethylene glycol and a spaced blade to help promote growth in spinal cord nerves.
 The intent of the procedure was to help those paralyzed for a new future and body.
 A Russian man named Valery Spiridonox, who has a genetic muscle-wasting disease, volunteered himself to be the first patient.

 10. Floating Farms

-According to the United Nations, it is predicted that there will be over two billion people in the world by 2050.
-This will create a demand for more food.
-More than 80% of the population will be living in cities as food will be brought in.
-Architect Javier Ponce of Forward Thinking has created a design of a three-tiered structure with solar panels to provide energy.
-The middle tier will grow vegetables using nutrients in liquid rather than soil.
+According to the United Nations, it is predicted that there will be over two billion people in the world by year 2050.
+This will create a need for more food.
+More than 80% of the population will be living within the city region as food will be brought in.
+Architect Javier Ponce, owner of Forward Thinking has created a design of a three-tier structure with solar panels to provide energy that is sustainable.
+The middle tier will grow vegetables using liquid nutrients rather than soil.
 The plant matter would then drop to the bottom layer to feed fish.

 Ready for the next upcoming products?
 Tell us what you think!